philrud/istio.io/content/about/notes/1.1/index.md

 ## Security

 - **Readines and Liveness Probes**.
-Istio now supports Kubernetes' HTTP readiness and liveness probes when mutual TLS is enabled.
+Added support of Kubernetes' HTTP readiness and liveness probes when mutual TLS is enabled.
 TBD: LINK TO DOC

 - **Cluster RBAC Configuration**.
 Replaced the `RbacConfig` resource with the `ClusterRbacConfig` resource to implement the correct cluster scope.